Introduction

 From a surgical perspective, these devices are temporary supports.
 But for a transplant recipient, their removal often signals that the most fragile phase of recovery is beginning to settle.

 Looking back, that day represented more than a minor procedure.
-It marked a moment when the transplanted kidney started to feel less like a surgical graft and more like part of my normal life again.
+It marked a transition—when the transplanted kidney started to feel less like a surgical graft and more like part of my normal life again.

 Understanding the Purpose of the Drain Tube and Ureteric Stent